nirmalkalubovila/planner/README.md

 MIT License - Free to use and modify

+## Contributing

+Contributions are welcome!
+Feel free to:
+- Report bugs and issues
+- Suggest new features
+- Submit pull requests
+- Improve documentation

+Please ensure your contributions maintain the project's minimalist philosophy and vanilla JavaScript approach.

 ## Support

 For issues or feature requests, please open an issue on the repository.